Vaccination Requirements for International Students

 Step 3: Submit your records

 Follow the instructions as directed within the "Immunization Compliance" application.
-You just upload proof of your immunizations/vaccinations for each of the items listed above.
+You will register with Med+ Proctor using your IU email address.
 If your records are not written in English, you must supply an official certified English translation.

 If you have one document that shows all of your immunization/vaccination records, submit that same document for each item.